 Information came in to Methuen as his men were under way that the Boers were in strength at the Modder River crossing.
 He considered that there was little he could do and his understanding was that the river was easily forded at a number of points.
 He intended to bludgeon his way through any resistance, much as he had at Belmont and Graspan.

 The British infantry deployed as they approached the river, the Guards Brigade on the right of the railway line and the 9th Brigade on the left.
 The Scots Guards took the right flank with the Grenadiers in the centre, 2nd Coldstream on the left next to the railway line and 1st Coldstream in support.

 The North Lancashires took the left flank of the 9th Brigade, with the KOYLI on their right and next the Northumberland Fusiliers, the 1st Argyll and Sutherland Highlanders in support.

 The Royal Naval guns were on the left, the two RFA batteries on the right.
 The 9th Lancers and the Mounted Infantry supported the right flank.
 The Northamptons escorted the baggage in the rear.

 The Boers had destroyed a number of culverts back down the line so that the armoured train was unable to approach Modder River Station.

-The about 300 yards wide where it was the Riet, above the bridge, and about 500 yards wide below the bridge.
+The river was about 300 yards wide where it became the Riet, above the bridge, and about 500 yards wide below the bridge.
 There were three usable fords over the river, one well to the right of the British line, one by the bridge and the third below the dam.
 There is no indication that the British discovered the whereabouts of any of these fords until after the battle.